ava-labs/etna-devnet-resources/manual_etna_evm/README.md

 Sends test transactions to activate the ProposerVM fork.

-- TODO: Add more details about ProposerVM
+- FIXME: Add more details about ProposerVM fork
-- TODO: Investigate if this can be combined with EVM transfers to eliminate this step
+- FIXME: Investigate if this can be combined with EVM transfers to eliminate this step

 ### 12. Initialize PoA validator manager contract